Microscopic origin of the nemato-elastic coupling and dynamics of hybridized collective nematic-phonon excitations: Introduction

 In this work, we perform an analysis of the coupled electron/electronic nematic/phonon system shown in Fig.~\ref{fig:hot_and_cold_spots} and study its emergent collective modes.
 The dynamics of the electronic nematic order parameter is impacted by two different types of gapless excitations: the particle-hole continuum of the underlying electronic liquid and the transverse acoustic (TA) phonons of the underlying lattice.
 To capture the full dynamics of the system, we treat these three degrees of freedom on an equal footing, rather than integrating out the gapless modes and focusing on a renormalized nematic susceptibility.
 To accomplish this, we must include the microscopic coupling between the electrons and the TA phonons.
 This is an important difference with respect to previous approaches, in which the nemato-elastic coupling was included phenomenologically~\cite{Karahasanovic16,Paul17,Carvalho2019}.
 As with any transverse phonon mode, the electron-phonon matrix element vanishes in the usual approximation in which the coupling is via the gradient of the lattice potential.
 Instead, here we consider the electron-phonon matrix element modified by the presence of impurities.
 Since the latter are also displaced by the phonons~\cite{Tsuneto1961Ultrasound,Schmid1973Electron-phonon,Kamenev2017}, this results in a non-zero coupling between electrons and TA modes.

 We find that the quasistatic picture above is qualitatively modified when considering the full dynamics of the coupled electronic-nematic-lattice degrees of freedom.
 Our main result is that the usual soft nematic collective mode illustrated in Fig.~\ref{fig:hot_and_cold_spots} -- which in the absence of a lattice becomes underdamped as the QCP is approached \cite{Oganesyan01} -- remains damped even at the QCP once the lattice is included.
 Importantly, this mode remains the sharpest along the diagonal directions of the system, which is where the nematic form factor vanishes and the phonon velocity softens.
 Moreover, a new hybrid collective mode emerges which becomes progressively more coherent as the QCP is approached.
 This mode is a mixture of the original gapless nematic and phononic modes and, as a consequence of Adler's theorem, it remains massless regardless of the distance to the QCP.
+This behavior is consistent with recent observations of a lack of divergent effective masses near the nematic critical point in FeSe$_{1-x}$S$_x$~\cite{Reiss2020Quenched,Coldea2021Electronic}.

 This manuscript is organized as follows: In Sec.~\ref{sec:adler} we briefly review the implications of Adler's theorem for the case of a phenomenological nemato-elastic system.
 This is followed by a summary of the dynamics of nematic fluctuations in the absence of phonons in Sec.~\ref{sec:nematic_fluctuations} and a review of the phonon dynamics near a structural phase transition in Sec.~\ref{sec:transverse_ph}.
 We present the coupled electronic-nematic-phononic system in Sec.~\ref{sec:coupled_system} and conclude in Sec.~\ref{sec:conclusions}.
 Further technical details are presented in three Appendices.